TheAlgorithms/Go/STYLE.md

 #### Getter Naming

+Usage of Getters and Setters are discouraged.
+Use exported variables instead.

 Getters should use the name of the field that is being fetched.
 For example, prefer a getter name like `user.Name()` to `user.GetName()`.